16+ Cool Logos to Inspire Your Next Design

 8. Eco-Pup

 Eco-Pup sells environmentally friendly products for cats and dogs.
-Notice the logo and how the two sides come together to represent the company as a whole.
+Notice the logo and how the two sides represent the company.
 On the right is a green pawprint — green representing environmentally friendly.
 On the left is the outline of a leaf.
+The imagery and color choice immediately communicate the brand’s core values and market niche to consumers.

 9. Quip